Measuring space-time curvature using maximally path-entangled quantum states: Abstract

 \section{Abstract}

 Experiments at the interface of quantum field theory and general relativity would greatly benefit theoretical research towards their unification.
 The gravitational aspects of quantum experiments performed so far can be explained either within Newtonian gravity or by Einstein’s equivalence principle.
 Here, we describe a way to measure components of the Riemann curvature tensor with maximally path-entangled quantum states of light.
-We show that the entanglement-induced increase in sensitivity also holds for gravitationally-induced phases in Mach-Zehnder interferometers.
-As a result, the height difference between the two interferometer arms necessary to measure gravity gradients can be reduced significantly, thus ruling out flat space-time.
+We show that the entanglement-induced increase in sensitivity also holds for gravitationally-induced phases in Mach--Zehnder interferometers.
+As a result, the height difference between the two interferometer arms necessary to rule out flat space-time by measuring gravity gradients can be significantly reduced.

 Quantum field theory and general relativity are the current best theories for describing the interactions observed in nature.
 Despite having been confirmed independently with remarkable accuracy over the last century \cite{2011PhRvA..83e2122H,2012PhRvL.109k1807A,2014LRR....17....4W}, experiments demonstrating unambiguous signatures of both theories simultaneously are still lacking.
 The first experiment in this direction observed a phase shift induced by the evolution of the quantum wave function of single neutrons in spatial superposition of paths at different gravitational potentials \cite{1975PhRvL..34.1472C}.
-However, this and all subsequent experiments using matter-wave interferometry (see Ref.~\cite{2021QS&T....6b4014T} and references therein) do not require concepts from general relativity to interpret the experimental results — Newtonian gravity remains an adequate description \cite{2020PhRvX..10b1014R}.
+However, this and all subsequent experiments using matter-wave interferometry (see Ref.~\cite{2021QS&T....6b4014T} and references therein) do not require concepts from general relativity to interpret the experimental results — Newtonian gravity remains an adequate description \cite{2020PhRvX..10b1014R,2012CQGra..29v4010Z}.